udoprog/c10t/README.md

-    acleone - for his work with cmake [85e980a] j005u - for explaining how cocoa works michaelu238 - for mapping out the Mac OS X building process jnnnnn - for limit options which are helpful when debugging (and quite cool aswell!)
+    acleone - for his work with cmake [85e980a] j005u - for explaining how cocoa works michaelu238 - for mapping out the Mac OS X building process jnnnnn - for limit options which are helpful when debugging (and quite cool) mudaltsov - for packaging a splendid mac build